1stdibs/dibs-vg/README.md

 ## Gotchas :

 - A SVG will not be compiled into the `dist` folder properly if the opening `<svg>` tag contains the `xml:space="preserve"` attribute.
-- The SVGs automatically have styling that adds height of `100%` and width of `100%`.
-In non-IE11 browsers, setting just one of those to an explicit value (e.g. `height: 25px`) correctly sizes the svg container element to the correct size but in IE11 it adds whitespace in the dimension that wasn't explicitly set.
-Make sure to add sizes to both dimension (e.g. `height: 25px; width: 25px;`)
+- The SVGs automatically have styling that adds height: 100% and width: 100%.
+In non-IE11 browsers, setting just one of those to an explicit value (e.g. height: 25px) on the containing element correctly sizes the svg container.
+However, IE11 adds whitespace in the dimension that was not explicitly set.
+To fix this, make sure to add sizes to both dimension (e.g. height: 25px; width: 25px;).
-- The SVGs automatically have the css rule `fill: currentColor;` (which I couldn't find any reference to on MDN!) which is supposed to set the fill of an SVG with an inherited `color` rule.
-This doesn't work in IE11.
-Use `fill: <color>`.